AngleProtocol/angle-docs/borrowing-module/README.md

 ## Cross-chain Compatibility

-**The Borrowing module can scale to a wide range of different networks**.
+**The Borrowing module can scale to a wide range of different networks and stablecoins**.

 This allows governance to easily deploy it on networks like layer 2s where transactions are more affordable than on the Ethereum mainnet.
 The Borrowing module for agEUR is for instance natively deployed on Ethereum but also on Polygon, Optimism, Arbitrum and Avalanche.